-Click on the desktop icon then My Documentation to view the VAIO user guides.
+My Documentation contains the following VAIO user guides:

-The Hardware Guide (this guide) explains the features of your VAIO in detail, how to use these features confidently and safely,

-- connect peripheral devices, upgrade your computer, and more.

-The Software Guide describes how to register your VAIO, the software features available with VAIO systems, how to change - ☐ The Giga Pocket manual explains how to watch and record TV and video on your PC.
+- ☐ The Hardware Guide (this guide) explains the features of your VAIO in detail, how to use these features confidently and safely, connect peripheral devices and more. - ☐ The Software Guide describes how to register your VAIO, the software features available with VAIO systems, how to change settings, how to manage drivers, and more. - The VAIO Zone guide explains the valuable features of VAIO's multimedia portal.
+If your computer has TV tuner functionalities, this is where you will find information about watching/recording TV on your VAIO.